Quinoa Tabbouleh Salad with Turnip Greens Recipe

-This turnip greens tabbouleh with quinoa recipe is the result of my commitment to get greens into my diet on a daily basis.
+This turnip greens tabbouleh salad is the result of my commitment to get greens into my diet on a daily basis.
 It’s been my routine for years now and this recipe reflects a creative, tasty and healthy way to get them in.
 Turnip greens, mustard, collards, kale, etc. it don’t matter.
 It’s just greens by any means necessary.

-The first time I had tabbouleh was at the since closed Café Athenee in far North Dallas.
+The first time I had tabbouleh salad was at the since-closed Café Athenee in far North Dallas.
 My former Latin Teacher recommended I take my future wife there for Valentine’s Day.
 I guess it was a good call on his part.
 At the time it was the only Romanian restaurant in the city as there just wasn’t much attention paid to Eastern European cuisine.
-And in retrospect, my girlfriend at the time and now wife, would argue I didn’t pay her enough attention and/or show enough love.
-Café Athenee, despite its nondescript exterior and minimalist signage was one of the most romantic restaurants in all of Dallas and marked the beginning of my new and improved courtship.
+And in retrospect, my girlfriend at the time and now wife would argue I didn’t pay her enough attention and/or show enough love.
+Café Athenee, despite its nondescript exterior and minimalist signage, was one of the most romantic restaurants in all of Dallas and marked the beginning of my new and improved courtship.

 As I listened to “No Love”, a song she doesn’t play nearly enough in concert, I got my usual music high and reminisced on the early days, including conversations with wifey over tabbouleh at Café Athenee.
-“No Love” is slow head bobbin music and has a perfect cadence for chopping up vegetables for my version of a tabbouleh.
-In addition to the turnip greens and cherry tomatoes, I used quinoa in place of the bulgur to get a bit more protein and to make it gluten free.
+“No Love” is slow head bobbin music and has a perfect cadence for chopping up vegetables for my version of a tabbouleh salad.
+In addition to the turnip greens and cherry tomatoes, I used quinoa in place of the bulgur to get a bit more protein and to make it gluten-free.
 This rounded out my tabbouleh remix.

 Great beats, better eats.
-Enjoy this turnip greens tabbouleh with quinoa!
+Enjoy this quinoa tabbouleh salad!

 - 1/2 cup quinoa